Randy Stevenson, Veteran Services Specialist, 440-826-5920, firstname.lastname@example.org

 Durst Welcome Center

-BW is Recognized as a
+BW is a Yellow Ribbon School

 Today at BW, veterans are enrolled in bachelor's and master's degree programs -- studying business, teacher education, chemistry, criminal justice, organizational leadership, computer science, pre-engineering, neuroscience, and much more.